Results – reading your marks

 If your grades are showing as Withdrawn (WDN), this means you have discontinued from a unit during the teaching period before 'Withdrawn fail' starts.

-- you haven’t finished all assessments
+- you haven't completed all assignments and other assessment hurdles

 This grade indicates that you weren’t able to complete all assessment for a unit due to extreme circumstances beyond your control.
 This occurred or had effect after the start of the Withdrawn Fail period.
 The faculty decides who will be awarded WI grades after results release.